darkygithub/3kh0-x.github.io/README.md

 > If you have any problems please open an issue, so we can fix it ASAP!

 ## Deploy
-3kh0-X runs on Node.js, you can use Vercel or Replit.
+3kh0-X runs on Node.js, you can use Vercel or Github Pages.
 <br>
 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2F3kh0-x%2F3kh0-x.github.io)

 ## Game Files
 Due to the amount of games, all of the games have been moved to a [new repo](https://gitlab.com/kaioxdev/legacy-assets/).
-You can add the games here and then edit the games.json
+You can add the games here and then edit the games.json on your site.

 ## Host the CDN
 You can self-host custom CDNs by cloning our games repo at GitLab, then creating a raw link.